 Education Act 1994

-Under the provision of the Education Act 1994 any student has the right not to be a member of a students’ union and not to be unfairly disadvantaged with regard to the provision of services, or otherwise, by reason of having exercised that right.
-At the University of Sunderland all students, members and non-members alike, have in general the right of access to services provided by the University of Sunderland Students’ Union (USSU).
+Under the Education Act 1994 any student has the right not to be a member of a Students’ Union and not to be unfairly disadvantaged with regard to the provision of services, or otherwise, by reason of having exercised that right.
+At the University of Sunderland all students, members and non-members alike, have in general the right of access to services provided by the University and the University of Sunderland Students’ Union (USSU).
 However, there are some rights which are not extended to non-members, and these include the following:

-(a) the right to participate in USSU and NUS (National Union Of Students) elections and decision-making processes, including those of clubs and societies,
+(i) the right to participate in USSU and NUS (National Union of Students) elections and decision-making processes, including those of clubs and societies,

-(c) the right of access to USSU bars and certain USSU commercial activities, except as guests of members,
+(iii) the right of access to USSU bars, and certain USSU commercial activities, except as guests of members,

-Should you accept an offer to study at the University, these Terms and Conditions shall constitute part of any contract between you and the University and your acceptance will signify your consent to the incorporation of these Terms and Conditions.
+Should you accept an offer to study at the University and you become a student of the University, these Terms and Conditions shall constitute part of any contract between you and the University and your acceptance will signify your consent to the incorporation of these Terms and Conditions.
 Any offer of a place made to you by the University is made on the basis that in accepting such an offer you signify your consent to the incorporation of this notice as a term of any such contract and also your agreement to comply with University regulations and procedures.

-These Terms and Conditions are governed by and are to be construed in accordance with English law.
-The English Courts will have exclusive jurisdiction to deal with any dispute which arises or may arise out of or in connection with these Terms and Conditions, except that the University may bring proceedings for an injunction or enforcement or any order or judgement in any jurisdiction.
+These Terms and Conditions are governed and are to be construed in accordance with English law.
+The English Courts will have exclusive jurisdiction to deal with any dispute which arises or may arise out of or in connection with these Terms and Conditions, except that the University may bring proceedings for an injunction or enforcement of any order or judgment in any jurisdiction.